What to do

 Visiting Seattle without going to the top of the Space Needle is like visiting Paris without going to the top of the Eiffel Tower.
 This 183-metre metal tower is a symbol of Seattle and a landmark of the city's skyline.
 You will learn all about the history of Seattle, as well as enjoying 360-degree panoramic views from the observation platform.
 On a clear day you can see all the way to Mount Rainier.

 Open daily from 10 a.m. to 8 p.m.
-You can also go to 360 Sunset At the Top to watch the sun set over the city while sipping local wine accompanied by local light bites.
+You can also go to the observation deck to watch the sun set over the city while sipping local wine accompanied by local light bites.
 Reservations required.

 This small park is about 20 minutes walk from Seattle Center.
 It provides some of the best views of Seattle, for stunning photographs of the Space Needle, downtown and the mountains in the distance.
 A short walk that is really worth the detour!